Cholesterol Ratio Calculator

 - Too high: 2.62 or above

 Check out our cholesterol units calculator to fully understand the conversion between mmol/L and mg/dL units.

-- Total cholesterol HDL (TC HDL) ratio is found by dividing the total cholesterol level by the HDL level.
-Cholesterol HDL ratio is considered the worst of these three indicators - the American Heart Association does not recommend using it for diagnosis.
+Total cholesterol HDL (TC HDL) ratio is found by dividing the total cholesterol level by the HDL level.
+The cholesterol HDL ratio is considered the worst of these three indicators – the American Heart Association does not recommend using it for diagnosis.
 Still, you can look at this number to get a general idea of your health condition.

 - Ideal: under 3.5